Wilhelmina Wright: Federal judicial service

 In February 2015, Senators Amy Klobuchar and Al Franken recommended Wright for the federal bench.
 On April 15, 2015, President Barack Obama nominated Wright to serve as a United States district judge of the United States District Court for the District of Minnesota, saying he was "confident she will serve on the federal bench with distinction".
 She was appointed to the seat vacated by Judge Michael J. Davis, Minnesota's first Black federal judge, who assumed senior status on August 1, 2015.
 Wright was ranked Unanimously Well Qualified for this federal position by the American Bar Association.
 After a hearing on July 22, 2015, her nomination was reported by the Senate Judiciary Committee on September 17 by voice vote.
 This made Wright the first African American woman appointed to the United States District Court for the District of Minnesota.
 On January 19, 2016, the Senate confirmed her nomination by a 58–36 vote, with 14 Republicans voting to confirm her.
 During the confirmation hearing, Klobuchar called the seat vacancy a "judicial emergency".
 Wright received her commission on February 18, 2016, and continues to serve as a U.S. district judge.
 In January 2022, after Justice Stephen Breyer announced his intention to retire, Wright was mentioned as a possible nominee to the Supreme Court by President Joe Biden.
 On November 30, 2023, it was announced that Wright would retire from the bench on February 15, 2024.
-On February 15, 2024, Wright assumed inactive senior status, even though she has not obtained the statutory service requirements, 65 years of age, ten years of Article III service, and a total of age and service years equal to 80.
+On February 15, 2024, Wright assumed inactive senior status, even though she had not obtained the statutory service requirements: 65 years of age, ten years of Article III service, and a total of age and service years equal to 80.